newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 # Resource: newrelic\_synthetics\_monitor

 -> **WARNING** Support for legacy Synthetics runtimes **will reach its end-of-life (EOL) on October 22, 2024**.
 In addition, creating **_new_** monitors using the legacy runtime **will no longer be supported after August 26, 2024**.
 In light of the above, kindly **upgrade your Synthetic Monitors to the new runtime** at the earliest, if they are still using the legacy runtime.
-Please check out [this page](https://forum.newrelic.com/s/hubtopic/aAXPh0000001brxOAA/upcoming-endoflife-legacy-synthetics-runtimes-and-cpm) for more details on the EOL, action needed (specific to monitors using public and private locations), relevant resources, and more.
+Please check out [this guide](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/guides/synthetics_legacy_runtime_eol_migration_guide) in the documentation of the Terraform Provider and [this announcement](https://forum.newrelic.com/s/hubtopic/aAXPh0000001brxOAA/upcoming-endoflife-legacy-synthetics-runtimes-and-cpm) for more details on the EOL, action needed, relevant resources, and more.

 Use this resource to create, update, and delete a Simple or Browser Synthetics Monitor in New Relic.